 Florence Given (she/her) also known as Floss is Cosmopolitan’s Influencer of the Year 2019.
 The 20-year-old London-based artist addresses social issues with unique and playful illustrations and an aesthetic reminiscent of the 1970s.

-Florence shares her illustrations accompanied by a short essay on her Instagram page (240k followers).
+Florence shares her illustrations accompanied by a short essay on her Instagram page (290k+ followers and an exceptionally high engagement rate of 14.62% as of Jan 2020).
 Her work confronts oppressive attitudes towards women and their bodies and she uses her platform to raise awareness of issues surrounding sexuality, consent, race and gender.

 Florence’s hugely popular merchandising line features her sloganary and illustrations on T-shirts, phone cases, totes and prints.